flux-framework/flux-core/doc/man5/flux-config-job-manager.rst

    be retained in the in-memory journal used to answer queries.
 The default is 1000.

+inactive-age-limit
+   (optional) String (in RFC 23 Flux Standard Duration format) that specifies the maximum age of inactive jobs retained in the KVS.
+The age is computed since the job became inactive.
+Once a job is removed from the KVS, its job data is only available via the job-archive, if configured.
+Inactive jobs can also be manually purged with :man1:`flux-job` ``purge``.

+inactive-num-limit
+   (optional) Integer maximum number of inactive jobs retained in the KVS.

 plugins
    (optional) An array of objects defining a list of jobtap plugin directives.
    Each directive follows the format defined in the :ref:`plugin_directive`